romainx/panorama/README.md

 - The plugin mechanisms using [blinker](https://pypi.python.org/pypi/blinker).
 - A `DataFactory` using article metadata to produce statistical data.
 Data is stored in [Pandas][LK_PANDA] objects (`DataFrame` and `Series`), in consequence data can be manipulated by all the powerful tools provided by the library.
 - A `ChartFactory` using statistical data to render charts.
 Charts coming from the [Python Wrapper for NVD3][LK_PNVD3].
 - A `ConfFactory` to map data to charts.
-Part of the configuration is accessible through a configuration file.
+Part of the configuration is accessible through a YAML configuration file.

 Generated charts are available in the Pelican `context` (holding the name `panorama_charts`) and can be used by any [Jinja](http://jinja.pocoo.org/) Pelican template to be integrated in the blog.